 Eventually my parents and the headmaster reached an agreement, and Blaine was surprised when my dad insisted that the agreement was written down and signed.
 The important points agreed were: We would not involve the police, and no disciplinary action would be taken against Steve.
 Gerard and Stu would not be allowed in school except for exams, and no matter how well they did they would not be allowed into the Sixth Form.
 They would be told that if they asked the school for any references or recommendations, any such references would mention the attack.
 No member of staff would make any reference to my sexuality and the headmaster would make it clear to the whole school that no form of discrimination would be tolerated.
 The school would also take particular care that I was not subject to any more bullying.

 Before my parents left the headmaster's office, my dad told him that if I was ever physically harmed in any way at school, then my father would immediately sue both the school and Blaine.
-Dad ended up by telling me that personally he would have chosen to have my attackers prosecuted but that he would support the decision I had made.
+Dad ended up by telling me that personally he would have chosen to have my attackers prosecuted but that he would support the decision I'd made.
 Steve, Mum, and I all applauded and Dad blushed.
 I don't remember ever seeing him blush before.

 From then until the end of term I did all my revision and studying at home, going into school just for the exams.
 When I did go into school I was a bit afraid of how people would react to the rumours about me being gay, but it seemed my fears were unfounded.
-All those I thought of as friends behaved just as if they hadn't heard any gossip at all, and a couple of acquantances asked if the rumours were true, but I just ignored them.
+All those I thought of as friends behaved just as if they hadn't heard any gossip at all, and although a couple of acquaintances asked if the rumours were true, I just ignored them.
 A few people I didn't know gave me strange looks but said nothing, and occasionally there were some whispers or hostile looks, but nothing overt.

 The fact that Steve had broken up with his girlfriend so soon after I was beaten up seemed more than just coincidence to me, but when I hinted at this to Steve he became uncomfortable, and after all he'd done for me I didn't want to force the issue.
 I knew his ex-girlfriend was in my year but not in my class, and apart from that, I didn't know anything else about her.
-So out of curiosity, as we came out of exams, I began casually asking friends if they knew anything about his ex-girlfriend.
+So out of curiosity, one day as we came out of exams I began casually asking friends if they knew anything about his ex-girlfriend.
 One of them pointed her out and although she was a considerable distance from us, she certainly seemed attractive.

 One other thing I learned as I made those enquiries of some of my closer friends was that she had been telling people that Steve was never really her boyfriend.
-Also it seemed that since the attack some people had begun to think that Steve probably was, in fact, my boyfriend.
+Also it seemed that since the attack some people had begun to think that Steve probably was in fact my boyfriend.
 After my friends realised that I didn't mind talking about the rumours, I discovered something else.
 When people asked Steve about the rumours surrounding him and myself, whether the questions were out of curiosity or hostility, they always got the same answer.
 His reply was that it didn't matter if I was gay or not and that it didn't matter if we were boyfriends or not, but if anyone tried to hurt me again he'd hurt them far worse in return.

 During the long summer holidays I recovered from all the physical effects and most of the mental effects of my beating.
-The day the exam results came out I found I'd done better than expected, and while we were celebrating at my house, I thanked Steve.
+The day the exam results came out I found I'd done better than expected, and while we were celebrating at my house I thanked Steve.